BODY LIFT / LOWER BODY LIFT / THIGH LIFT

 Excess skin and tissue will ultimately be removed through incision(s) and the skin will be pulled taut and tightly closed with stitches that dissolve.
 If you undergo a body lift, long-acting anesthetic numbing medication may be placed into your abdomen area, which will help control any pain for days after your surgery.

-About an hour after your surgery, you’ll be awake and alert, wrapped in a custom-fitted compression garment and a dressing or bandage on your incisions.
+About an hour after your surgery in our Walnut Creek, CA practice, you’ll be awake and alert, wrapped in a custom-fitted compression garment and a dressing or bandage on your incisions.
 A small drain may temporarily be placed under your skin to help drain excess blood or fluid that may collect.
 To reduce the risk of potential complications, a special diet may be prescribed.
 Do not expect to resume normal activities for four to six weeks, and that includes driving.

 Things To Consider